avephill/sierra-nevada-VCM/README.md

 ## Data Products
 The VCM map shown in Figure 2 of the manuscript is available in the `data` folder as [SierraNevadaVCM_2015-2020.gpkg](https://github.com/avephill/sierra-nevada-VCM/blob/main/data/SierraNevadaVCM_2015-2020.gpkg).
 This was originally a raster at 800m resolution but was vectorized here for convenience.
+You can view these data in [this interactive shiny app](https://avephill.shinyapps.io/Sierra-Nevada-VCM/)

 If you're interested in projections to future time periods or different time windows (e.g. 2000-2020) please email me and I'll be happy to help.